Elenderiel/VVOScraper/README.md

 ### Usage

-To initialize the database, run 'initializeDatabase.py' once.
+To initialize the database, run 'initializeDatabase.py'.
 Set the interval, number of departures fetched per request and end time of the schedule loop in 'scraper.py'.
 To analyise the fetched data, run 'analysis.py'.
-The charts will be saved as png in the 'Charts' folder.
+The charts will be saved in the 'Charts' folder.
+Set the file type and the needed charts in the script

 ### To Do's:

-- [ ] Automatic analysis and visualization of the collected data
-- [ ] run data analysis functions in parallel
+- [ ] analyse delay development over time

 ### Ideas: